Geoalert/mapflow-docs-en/source/userguides/imagery_search.rst

 |

-6. In the end, you need to select the desired image by clicking on it in the table and click "Save", after that you are ready to start processing!
+6. At the final step, you need to select the desired image by clicking on it in the table and click "Save".
+Now you are ready to start processing!

 Using Mapflow Imagery Search in QGIS
 --------------------------------------

-By default you can search all the providers that are available for your account.

 1. Switch to the tab "Imagery Search".
 To start the search, set the dates and the product type filters ("Mosaic" – Imagery basemaps like ArcGIS or Global mosaic and/or "Images" - Satellite imagery archives)
 2. Set additional filters like a minimum intersection with your area of analysis.